Rami Elhanan: Early life

-Elhanan was born in Jerusalem and described himself as being a "sixth-generation Jerusalemite"; his father was a Holocaust survivor who made aliyah to Israel in 1946.
+Elhanan was born in Jerusalem and described himself as being a "sixth-generation Jerusalemite"; his father was a Holocaust survivor who made aliyah to Mandatory Palestine in 1946.
 As a young man, he served in the Israeli Defence Forces as a tank mechanic, and was a soldier during the Yom Kippur War in 1973.

 Advocacy

-On 4th September 1997, Elhanan's daughter Smadar was killed alongside four others following a suicide bomb attack on Ben Yehuda Street, Jerusalem; she had been shopping for schoolbooks at the time.
+On 4 September 1997, Elhanan's daughter Smadar was killed alongside four others following a suicide bomb attack on Ben Yehuda Street, Jerusalem; she had been shopping for schoolbooks at the time.
 In 1999, Elhanan met Yitzchak Frankenthal, whose own son had been kidnapped and murdered by Hamas militants in 1994; Frankenthal had subsequently established the Parents' Circle-Families Forum for family members of children from both sides killed in the Israeli-Palestinian conflict, who advocated for peace and nonviolence in the region.
 Following Smadar's death, Elhanan went on to become an active member of the organisation.

 Elhanan also became a member of Combatants for Peace, an organisation made up of former Israeli and Palestinian fighters now advocating for peace.
 Through his membership, he first met Bassam Aramin, a Palestinian man who had served seven years in prison for throwing a grenade at Israeli soldiers.
 Two years after meeting, in 2007, Aramin's daughter died after being shot with a plastic bullet by an Israeli soldier, and Aramin subsequently became a member of the Parents' Circle.

 Since Smadar's death, Elhanan has become a proponent for ending the Israeli occupation of Palestine.
 Elhanan and Aramin have travelled around the world advocating for a peaceful end to the Israel-Palestine conflict, including the need for concessions on both sides.
 Both went on to serve as co-directors of the Parents' Circle-Families Forum.

 Personal life

-Elhanan is married to philologist Nurit Peled, with whom he has three sons and one daughter, Smadar (1983-1997).
+Elhanan is married to philologist Nurit Peled, with whom he has three sons and one daughter, Smadar (1983–1997).
 Elhanan's father-in-law was soldier and politician Matti Peled, while his son Elik was a co-founder of Combatants for Peace.